PepsiCo’s Stakeholders, CSR & ESG

 The 2004 Jersey of Club Atlético Boca Juniors of Buenos Aires, Argentina, promoting the Pepsi brand.
-PepsiCo’s corporate social responsibility (CSR) strategy satisfies the interests of its stakeholders worldwide.
+PepsiCo’s corporate social responsibility (CSR) and ESG strategy satisfies stakeholders’ interests for sustainability.
 (Photo: Public Domain)

 PepsiCo’s corporate social responsibility strategies are supported based on how stakeholders impact the business.
-The company’s prioritization of stakeholders is stated in its corporate beliefs and purpose of business.
+The company’s CSR and ESG prioritization of stakeholders is stated in its corporate beliefs and purpose of business.
 The following are PepsiCo’s major stakeholder groups, arranged according to the company’s prioritization:

 1. Consumers and customers (top priority)